kevzettler/kevzettler.github.com/_posts/kate_jared_wedding_vows.md

 OFFICIANT: You've both chosen to wear rings as a reminder of these promises.

 I ask Ben to give Kate's ring to Jared.
-Jared, place the ring on Kate's finger and repeat after me....
+(Pause until Ben has given Jared the ring and is back in his spot) Jared, place the ring on Kate's finger and repeat after me....
 I give you this ring.
 Wear it with love and joy.
-As this ring has no end,
+(Pause - wait for Jared to repeat the first 2 lines) As this ring has no end,
 My love is also forever.
+(Pause - wait for Jared to repeat the last 2 lines)

 Ben, now please give Jared's ring to Kate.
-Kate, place the ring on Jared's finger and repeat after me....
+(Pause until Ben has given Kate the ring and is back in his spot) Kate, place the ring on Jared's finger and repeat after me....
 With this ring,
 I marry you.
-Wear this ring forever
+(Pause - wait for Kate to repeat the first 2 lines) Wear this ring forever
 As a sign of my love.
+(Pause - wait for Kate to repeat the last 2 lines)

 May the wedding rings you exchanged today remind you always that you are surrounded by enduring love.